-The Jaguar Daimler Heritage Trust will be bringing along two very special E-types - 77RW, the very first open two-seater and HDU555N, a Series 3 V12 open two-seater, the very last E-type to be built.
+The Jaguar Daimler Heritage Trust will be bringing along three very special E-types - 77RW, the first production Open Two-Seater, WHP 205J, one of the earliest V12 E-types and originally part of the press fleet and HDU 555N, a Series 3 V12 open two-seater, the very last E-type to be built.

 Most Jaguar aficionados will know the story of the E-type launch at the 1961 Geneva Motor Show, when the busy press car 9600 HP (also on show at Shelsley) was driven flat-out from Coventry to Geneva by Jaguar executive Bob Berry, arriving just 20 minutes before the scheduled unveiling.
 Once revealed, interest in the E-type and demand for test drives was so high that test and development driver Norman Dewis, who was still in Coventry, was immediately ordered to drop everything and bring 77 RW to Geneva.
-He drove for 17 hours, through the night, and arrived at the show to great applause from the waiting journalists.
+He drove for 17 hours, through the night.

-77 RW, chassis number 850003, is owned by Mr Michael Kilgannon and in 2000 was put on permanent loan to the Heritage Trust whereupon it was completely restored with the generous assistance of Martin Robey Ltd of Nuneaton.
+77 RW, chassis number 850003 was put on permanent loan in 2000 to the Heritage Trust whereupon it was completely restored with the generous assistance of Martin Robey Ltd of Nuneaton.